-Long term travel in Europe is a dream that many of us have but dealing visa issues, travel costs, accommodation and saving money can be quite difficult.
-This guide will walk you through these important steps and will help you plan your big trip abroad.
+Long-term travel in Europe is a dream that many of us have, but dealing with visa issues, travel costs, accommodation, and saving money can be quite difficult.
+This guide will walk you through these important steps of staying in Europe longer than 90 days and will help you plan your big trip abroad.

 - How The Schengen Zone Effects You